 Bank Level Security Our web site security certificate uses 2048 bit encryption so it makes it harder for hackers to snoop on your information.
 We never store passwords, so no one has access to your account.
 We log, all logins from all devices, and let you see these in your account, so you know who has access.
 We provide support for Two Factor authentication, an additional layer of security, allowing you to enter a code from a mobile app.

 To get access to the BankTree Online Personal Finance SIGN UP HERE

 If you have already purchased the banking subscription for the desktop application, then your subscription will also give you access to BankTree Online.
 Details of how to synchronise your bank with the software can be found in this support article

 BankTree Online Personal Finance software will also synchronise with the BankTree mobile app, just select Enable BankTree Online from the settings.
 Each time you add a transaction it is also synchronised with the web application.
 Just swipe the dashboard to updated the mobile app with the latest data from your account.

 To go online please SIGN UP HERE

 We have introduced the banking subscription service for BankTree personal finance 3.0.
 This service will allow you to download live transactions from your Bank directly into our desktop application and automatically categorised.
 Monthly subscriptions are only £3.50 per month, with the option of purchasing a yearly subscription for £35.00 giving 2 months access for free.
-We have added support for over 2,500 institutions and 55 countries worldwide, Click Here to check if your bank is supported.
+We have added support for over 2,500 institutions and 31 countries (UK and Europe), Click Here to check if your bank is supported.
 To get access to the banking subscription service select the option from the Order Page when making your purchase.